 You can use paracord for all kinds of rigging, construction and repairs, and used very carefully in a pinch you can even use it for certain types of climbing.
 It is undoubtedly useful, and we know it is certainly tough, but just how strong is paracord really?

 How Strong is Paracord?

-Military specification Type-III Paracord (AKA typical “550 cord”) conforming to original technical standard MIL-C-5040H (disc.) and consisting of between 7 – 9 inner 3-fiber nylon strands and surrounded in a 32-fiber nylon sheath is rated for a minimum breaking strength of 550 pounds, hence the nickname of 550 cord.
+Mil-spec Type-III Paracord (“550 cord”) conforming to original technical standard MIL-C-5040H (disc.) and consisting of between 7 – 9 inner 3-fiber nylon strands and surrounded in a 32-fiber nylon sheath is rated for a minimum breaking strength of 550 pounds (250 kilograms).